SarahM55/MakersPortfolio/Week2.md

 #### Evidence that I have achieved this:
 1. **Oystercard Challenge** - Demonstrates examples of splitting and refactoring classes, as well as unit testing classes in isolation using mocking.
 Repo [here](https://github.com/SarahM55/Oystercard-Challenge.git).
+2. **Takeaway Challenge** - Demonstrates examples of SRP and refactoring classes, as well as mocking.
+Repo [here](https://github.com/SarahM55/takeaway-challenge).
-2. Continued to use Week 1's skill - practiced TDD and Debugging via the Oystercard challenge, and improved understanding of OOP by refactoring the program.
+3. Continued to use Week 1's skill - practiced TDD and Debugging via the Oystercard challenge, and improved understanding of OOP by refactoring the program.
-3.
+4. Completed a peer code review and provided my partner with feedback on their weekend coding challenge (evidence held by Makers).

 ## Daily Goals